 Visit Connemara National Park

-The Park is located just outside the town of Letterfrack.
+Connemara National Park is located just outside the town of Letterfrack.
 It covers over 2,000 hectares of mountain, woodlands, grasslands and bogs.
 It is open all year though the visitor centre is only open from March to October.

 There are well signed paths of varying length including a walk to the top of Diamond Hill.
 The park encloses several of the Twelve Bens which can also be hiked.

-Inishbofin Island and Clare Island are two islands that are worthy of a visit if time permits.
+Inishbofin Island and Clare Island are two islands in Connemara that are worthy of a visit if time permits.
 You will also need the weather to be cooperative as the ferries don’t run if sea conditions are too rough.

 Inishbofin is 10 km off the coast near Clifden and is accessed via a 30 minute ferry ride from the small fishing village of Cleggan.
 There are cliff top walks, white, sandy beaches and interesting flora and fauna.